kukimik/morela/README.md

-This utility takes a plain text description of relational database schema (including tables, their attributes and integrity constraints) and produces a visual diagram modeling the description.
-The visualization is produced using GraphViz; `morela` can output graphs in a variety of formats, including but not limited to: pdf, svg, eps, png, jpg, plain text and dot.
+`morela` transforms a plain text description of relational database schema (including tables, their attributes and integrity constraints) into a visual diagram modeling the description.
+The visualization is produced using GraphViz.

-This project was inspired by (and parts of the code are based on) the [`erd`](http://github.com/BurntSushi/erd) tool by Andrew Gallant, which draws entity-relationship diagrams based on a plain text description.
+This project is based on the [`erd`](http://github.com/BurntSushi/erd) tool by Andrew Gallant.

-At present `morela` is still in early development phase and highly unstable.
+At present `morela` is in early development phase and highly unstable.

 ### Installation